Mackenzie Ivy International Equity

 Performance contributors

-Stock selection in the consumer discretionary, consumer staples, financials and information technology sectors positively contributed to relative performance.
+Stock selection in the financials sector positively contributed to the fund’s relative performance.

-Stock selection in Japan contributed to relative performance.
+Underweight allocation in financials positively contributed to the relative performance.

 Performance detractors